 In 1959, the 180b and 190b sedans were introduced, incorporating several modifications, including a redesigned sub-frame for the front suspension unit.
 The production of the "b" version of the four cylinder (gasoline and diesel) sedans lasted until 10/1962.

 A sliding fabric sunroof (made by Webasto) was available as a factory option on all four and six cylinder sedan models.
-A far less common option was the steel sunroof (also made by Webasto) available on both four and six cylinder sedans and coupés.
+A far less common option was the steel sunroof (made by either Webasto or Golde) available on both four and six cylinder sedans and coupés.